CCRI Women's Basketball Coaching Staff

 Prior to taking over at CCRI, Haynes enjoyed an 18-year career as the head coach at St. Mary’s Academy at Bay View.
-Haynes earned Rhode Island Division I Coach of the Year honors seven times at Bay View in addition to being named the 2014 National High School Federation Coach of the Year while winning two state championships, five state runner-up titles and seven division championships.
+Haynes earned Rhode Island Division I Coach of the Year honors seven times at Bay View in addition to being named the 2014 National High School Federation Coach of the Year.
+He also won two state championships, five state runner-up titles and seven division championships.

 At CCRI, Haynes starred as a two-sport athlete from 1987 through 1989, exceling in basketball and baseball.
 He was the men’s basketball team MVP in 1988 and 1989 and was a two-time All-New England selection and an NJCAA All-American as a sophomore.
 He graduated as the fourth member of the school’s 1,000-point club and, at the time, the third leading scorer in program history with 1,043 points.

 On the baseball field, Haynes earned two All-New England selections as an outfielder and posted a .403 batting average to lead the Knights to a third-place finish in the 1988 NJCAA World Series.

-CCRI inducted Hayes into the Hall of Fame in 1995 and named him the 2015 Outstanding Alumni Award recipient.
+CCRI inducted Haynes into the Hall of Fame in 1995 and named him the 2015 Outstanding Alumni Award recipient.
 He was also inducted into the West Warwick Athletic Hall of Fame in 2004 and named the Female Sports Coach of the Year by Words Unlimited in 2014.

-Hayes also attended the University of Rhode Island from 1984-87 before earning his associate degree at CCRI in 1989.
-He is employed in juvenile corrections at the Rhode Island Training School for Youth in Cranston, R.I., and lives in North Kingstown, R.I.
+Haynes also attended the University of Rhode Island from 1984 through 87 before earning his associate degree at CCRI in 1989.
+He is employed in juvenile corrections at the Rhode Island Training School for Youth in Cranston and lives in North Kingstown.

 Denise Scott: Assistant Coach

-Denise Scott returns to the CCRI women’s basketball program coaching staff for her second season.
-She played two years for the Lady Knights and when she graduated was the No. 3 all-time scorer with 912 career points.
-Scott is now ranked No. 5 on the all-time scoring list at CCRI.
+Denise Scott returns to CCRI for her fifth season.
+She played two years for the Lady Knights and graduated as the school’s third all-time scorer with 912 career points.
+Scott is now ranked fifth on the all-time scoring list.

-After leaving CCRI, Scott earned a scholarship to play at Le Moyne College in New York in the 2008-09 season and returned to the Ocean State the following year to play for her former CCRI coach, Marcus Reilly, at Rhode Island College.
+Scott earned a scholarship to play at Le Moyne College in New York in the 2008-09 season and returned to the Ocean State the following year to play for her former CCRI coach, Marcus Reilly, at Rhode Island College.